Left Continue shopping

 Species Mutinus bambusinus (Zoll.)
 E. Fisch.

-A significant taxonomic caveat exists: phylogenetic analysis has raised the possibility that Mutinus bambusinus may be conspecific with (i.e., the same species as) Mutinus argentinus, a neotropical species.
-Gube's comprehensive dissertation on gasteroid Agaricaceae notes that "M. bambusinus might eventually be regarded as synonym of M. argentinus, and most of the records cited above are referring to M. argentinus."
-This means some literature records attributed to Mutinus bambusinus may actually represent a different species, complicating both the taxonomic literature and geographic range data.
+Now the caveat, and it is a big one.
+Phylogenetic work has raised the real possibility that Mutinus bambusinus is conspecific with Mutinus argentinus, a neotropical species, which is a fancy way of saying they might be the same fungus wearing two names.
+Gube's dissertation on the gasteroid Agaricaceae puts it plainly: "M. bambusinus might eventually be regarded as synonym of M. argentinus, and most of the records cited above are referring to M. argentinus."
+Read that carefully and you realize some of what gets filed under Mutinus bambusinus in the literature may be a different organism, which muddies both the taxonomy and the range maps.

-Database placement: Mutinus bambusinus is recognized in Index Fungorum, MycoBank, GBIF, and NCBI, all placing it within Phallaceae.
-Multi-locus molecular data (ITS, LSU, nuclear SSU, mitochondrial SSU, ATP6, and RPB2) are available for this species in GenBank, confirming its phylogenetic placement within the family — though specific accession numbers should be verified directly on NCBI, as the comprehensive phylogenetic review confirms their existence without listing individual codes.
+Database placement: You will find Mutinus bambusinus recognized in Index Fungorum, MycoBank, GBIF, and NCBI, and all four park it in Phallaceae.
+There is multi-locus molecular data for it in GenBank, covering ITS, LSU, nuclear SSU, mitochondrial SSU, ATP6, and RPB2, which is what nails down its place in the family.
+I would check the specific accession numbers directly on NCBI before citing them, since the big phylogenetic review confirms the sequences exist without printing the individual codes.

 Egg stage Whitish, up to 3 cm tall × 2 cm wide; gelatinous interior